numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 The most important functions operating on NumPy arrays are the so called "universal functions" (ufunc) which include all math functions, such as ``np.add``, ``np.multiply``, and even ``np.matmul``.
-These ufuncs must be capable to operate efficiently on multiple arrays with different datatypes.
+These ufuncs must operate efficiently on multiple arrays with different datatypes.

 This NEP proposes to expand the design of ufuncs.